 Once cool, transfer to a wire rack and then an air tight container for 5 days.

-For this recipe, I don’t recommend.
+For this recipe, I don’t recommend using oil.
+Butter generally works best for cookies, especially chocolate chip.
 Not only will you miss out on all of the delicious buttery flavor (even with dairy free butter), but it will change the way the cookies bake.

 If you must use oil instead of butter, I suggest refined coconut oil which has the most similar flavor and baking characteristics as butter.